February 7th, 9:00 am – Noon: Kellogg Creek Stewardship Day

-Come kick off the new year helping us maintain trails and remove invasive species along Kellogg Creek!
-We will be working in the Milwaukie Presbyterian Church Outdoor Sanctuary on January 3rd, from 9 am – noon.
+Come volunteer helping to maintain trails and remove invasive species along Kellogg Creek!
+We will be working in the Milwaukie Presbyterian Church Outdoor Sanctuary on February 7th (and the first Saturday of every month), from 9 am – noon.
 The Outdoor Sanctuary is a hidden gem natural area just a 5 minute walk from Downtown Milwaukie, and right along the soon-to-be restored Kellogg Impoundment.
 Join us for a morning of getting our hands dirty, with an opportunity to learn more about the Kellogg Creek Restoration and Community Enhancement Project while we work!
 Tools, light refreshments and snacks provided.

 Go Behind the Scenes!
 Volunteer with Our Programs